-Sketchbooks - No matter what your area of interest, sketch books show how you think, and this is a very important element in a portfolio.
-Sketch books need not be fancy, but should show examples of various projects.
+No matter what your area of interest, sketchbooks show how you think, and this is a very important element in a portfolio.
+Sketchbooks need not be fancy, but should show examples of various projects.
 In looking at these, the reviewer can see how you develop a project from start to finish.

 In conjunction with the above general guidelines, please review the additional guidelines respective of your intended major:

-- Graphic Design – View additional guidelines here: Graphic Design Admission
+- Visual Communication Design – View additional guidelines here: Visual Communication Design Admission

-- Industrial Design – Industrial Design has a separate set of guidelines here: Industrial Design Admission
+- Product Design – View additional guidelines here: Product Design Admission

 - Drawing directly from printed photographs – Drawing from photographs printed in magazines or books does not show how you would interpret an image, but how another artist already has.
 You may, however, use photos for reference, or draw from your own photographs.